arioux/XL-Tools/ReadMe.txt

 Stop icon has been created by emey87 (Manuel Lopez, emey87.deviantart.com) and distributed on term of the CC Attribution-No Derivative 4.0 license.

-Icons for buttons in Utils - Custom Functions come from Farm Fresh Icons by Fatcow Web Hosting (http://www.fatcow.com/free-icons) and are distributed on term of the CC Attribution 4.0 license.
+Icons for buttons in Utils - Custom Functions and for Datetime database come from Farm Fresh Icons by Fatcow Web Hosting (http://www.fatcow.com/free-icons) and are distributed on term of the CC Attribution 4.0 license.

 The check icon used in Configuration Wizard has been created by Cheezen (Anders Bjarnle, http://cheezen.deviantart.com/) and distributed as freeware.